Student Housing Agreement (2013-2014)All students signed their housing contract prior to room selection. The following is the text of that agreement.

 The College reserves the right to make changes in room assignments and to assign the Student to any room at any time.
 The College reserves the right to assign new roommates or consolidate partially empty rooms at any time.
 A Student who selected a room and/or roommate through room selection is not permitted to request a room change until the 5th Block.
 A Student assigned a room and/or roommate by the Residence Life Office is not permitted to request a room change until the completion of 1st Block.
 The Student may appeal for an exception to this policy by submitting a request to the Residence Life Office for review.

 The College reserves the right to terminate this Agreement without refund because of improper conduct.
-A Student who withdraws from the College or takes a leave of absence is not permitted to live in College-owned housing.
-If the Student withdraws from the College, this agreement will be terminated and eligibility for any refund will be determined by the College refund policy.
+A Student who withdraws or graduates from the College or takes a leave of absence is not permitted to live in College-owned housing.
+If the Student withdraws or graduates from the College, this agreement will be terminated and eligibility for any refund will be determined by the College refund policy.
 The Student shall vacate the Halls by the date and time as agreed upon with or as directed by a College official, generally within 48 hours of separation from the College.
+A student who graduates during the middle of a semester may seek permission from the Director of Residence Life to remain in housing for the balance of that semester; if permission is granted, full room and board charges would remain in effect.
 A Student who is enrolled but not actively taking a for-credit course (as defined by the Office of the Registrar) during a particular block may be removed from housing without refund because of improper conduct.

 The Student is held accountable for property damage in the assigned room and/or in the public areas of the assigned Hall.
 The Student may be charged for repair or replacement costs due to the removal or destruction of property in the assigned Hall.